 - a) Place and local distinctiveness (see Policy 8)

 - b) Environment and biodiversity (see Policy 8)

-- c) Community cohesion and health (see Policy 30)
+- c) Community cohesion and health (see Policy 31)

-- d) Accessibility (see Policy 52)
+- d) Accessibility (see Policy 57)

 - e) Energy use

-- f) Energy generation (see Policy 33)
+- f) Energy generation (see Policy 34)

-- g) Materials and resources (see Policy 31)
+- g) Materials and resources (see Policy 32)

-- h) Water and drainage (see Policy 32)
+- h) Water and drainage (see Policy 33)

-- i) Waste (see Policy 31)
+- i) Waste (see Policy 32)

 - j) Resilience to climate change

 SA Objective Sum- mary Commentary Economically viable agriculture and forestry sectors that are contributing to conserving and enhancing landscape, biodiversity and community well-being. + Sustainably designed buildings are likely to contribute positively to this SA objective throughout the life of the development.
 Locate developments so as to minimise the demand for travel, especially by private car. ?
 If the requirement for accessibility includes accessibility by means other than cars, or will mean that any resulting car journeys are shorter or less frequent than they would otherwise have been, than the policy will be positive with regard to this Sustainability Objective.
-Conserve and enhance landscapes, townscapes and seascapes, and all their ++ The definition of "well designed" is development that has regard to place and local distinctiveness, environment and biodiversity means.
+Conserve and enhance landscapes, townscapes and ++ The definition of "well designed" is development that has regard to place and local distinctiveness, environment and biodiversity means.
 The policy is therefore likely to enhance landscapes and townscapes.

-components (including the built environment and archaeology) with reference to the special qualities of the National Park 4.
+seascapes, and all their components (including the built environment and archaeology) with reference to the special qualities of the National Park 4.
 Increase the number of residents and visitors taking part in physical forms of recreation (especially walking and cycling) and volunteering opportunities. + The policy refers to policy 52 for its criteria for accessibility.
 Policy 52 aims to ensure that new development included access for walkers and cyclists.
 5. Increase the number of visitors using the National Park outside the peak visitor season.
 0 The policy is unlikely to prove relevant to this Sustainability Objective.
 6. Manage the effects of climate change with particular reference to the risk of flooding; the effect on biodiversity; public health. ++ The inclusion of water and drainage, and resilience to climate change as considerations for "well designed" should ensure new development that copes well in a changing climate and does not exacerbate problems for existing development.
 7. Reduce factors contributing to climate change. ++ The definition of "well designed" includes energy efficiency and the need to generate electricity by low carbon or carbon neutral methods.
 8. Maximise the contribution of the limited opportunities for development to sustaining local communities. + Sustainably designed buildings, which respond to their local context, should contribute to sustaining local communities.
 Encourage access for all to the National Park, reflecting the social mix of society. +?
 The policy, which applies Welsh Government Standards, should improve access for all to the National Park.
-10. Maintain the cultural distinctiveness of communities. + The requirement for design that considers place and local distinctiveness will help achieve this Sustainability Objective.
-11. The adverse effects of minerals exploitation in the National Park decline from the + The policy requires that resource use and waste generation is minimised during construction, in part through more efficient use and recycling of mineral resources.
-This should reduce the demand for primary minerals.
+Maintain the cultural distinctiveness of communities. + The requirement for design that considers place and local distinctiveness will help achieve this Sustainability Objective.
+11. The adverse effects of minerals exploitation in the + The policy requires that resource use and waste generation is minimised during construction, in part through